-More & more people are drinking Kombucha for it's great taste and for health reasons.
-Whilst it is available to buy ready made at some Farmer's Markets & Health Food Stores, it's quite costly and is so easy to make for a few cents per bottle and I believe our own brew is far superior in both taste and purity.
+More people are drinking Kombucha these days for it's great taste and for its healthful value.
+Whilst it is available to buy ready made at some Farmer's Markets, Health Food Stores and many other outlets, it's quite costly.
+However, it is so easy to make for a few cents per bottle and I believe our own brew is far superior in both taste and purity.

 To get started you need to find someone who will give you a SCOBY.
 (Symbiotic Culture of Bacteria & Yeast)

-This is a jelly like substance that grows and doubles itself while fermenting.
+This is a jelly fungal like substance that grows and multiplies while fermenting.

 (Many great friendships have been formed when sharing SCOBY's.)

-When you receive your SCOBY it should be in a jar or small container with a half cup of Kombucha liquid, and hopefully, some dregs from the bottom of the brewing jar.
+When you receive your SCOBY it should be in a jar or small container with a cup of Kombucha liquid, and hopefully, some dregs from the bottom of the brewing jar.

-Don't use honey.
-The natural antiseptic in honey will kill the fermenting process.
+(Don't use honey.
+The natural anti-bacterial in honey will slowly kill the SCOBY)

-Set aside this jug of sweetened tea until body temperature or cooler.
-Heat will kill the fermenting process.
+Set aside this container of sweetened tea until it cools to body temperature or cooler.

-When cooled, tip into the glass jar with the SCOBY.
+When the tea mixture has cooled, tip into the glass jar with the SCOBY.
 The SCOBY may float to the top or it may float around in the jar.
 Either is OK and makes no difference to the speed of fermentation.

-After approximately seven days, depending on the warmth of your kitchen, a new SCOBY will have formed on the top of the jar of tea.
+After approximately seven to nine days, depending on the warmth of your kitchen, a new SCOBY will have formed on the top of the jar of tea.

 Strain through a cloth into screw top bottles.